a11ywatch/kayle/README.md

 This project is the fastest web accessibility runner OSS.
 The `htmlcs` and `axe-core` handling of the runners runs faster due to bug fixes and improved optimizations.
 This library optimizes the scripts to take advtage of v8 and pre-compiles locales in separate scripts for blazing fast speeds.

-- Playwright runs 30% faster than puppeteer even without request interception setup yet.
+- Playwright runs 100% faster than puppeteer.

 ## Testing